 KEYWORDS:

-cutaneous T-cell lymphoma, sézary syndrome, peripheral blood mononuclear cell, phorbol-12-myrisate13-acetate, A23187, microarray, progression, neoplasm.
+cutaneous T-cell lymphoma, Sézary syndrome, peripheral blood mononuclear cell, phorbol-12-myrisate13-acetate, A23187, microarray, progression, neoplasm.

 SUMMARY:

 We present a simple protocol for the isolation of peripheral blood mononuclear cells from whole blood obtained from patients diagnosed with Sézary Syndrome, followed by selection of CD4+ T cells, their stimulation with phorbol12-myristate13-acetate and A23187 ionophore, and preparation of RNA for transcriptomic profiling.